debajyotidasgupta/tinyC/README.md

 # IIT-Kgp-CS39003-Compilers-Lab

-Contains all the code written for my Compilers Lab course at IIT Kharagpur.
+This contains all the source codes related to the machine translation